 Complex tics may appear to have social meaning (ie, be recognizable gestures or words) and thus seem intentional, but they are not.

-Comorbidities (eg, ADHD, OCD) are common and must also be diagnosed and treated.
+Comorbidities (eg, attention-deficit/hyperactivity disorder, obsessive-compulsive disorder) are common and must also be diagnosed and treated.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.